 Table 3.1 Duration of each shift per day

-Assigning invigilators is possible, but the results will likely make the invigilators unhappy.
-The schedule assigned to the invigilators can take several days during the exam, so they must be present at school only to supervise one or two subjects per day, which is time consuming, especially for those who far from school.

-Therefore, our objective is focus on study and apply algorithms to minimize the number of days that invigilators have to come to school.
+The task here is not to assign one invigilator to 2 exam rooms at the same time and each exam room must have the enough invigilators as required.
+After that, study and apply algorithms to minimize the number of days that invigilators have to come to school.

 An acceptable solution of the problem must satisfy the following constraints: